appurist/sossbox/ssl/README.md

-# SOSSBox SSL (HTTPS) Configuration
+# SOSSData SSL (HTTPS) Configuration
-To have the SOSSBox server automatically recognize an SSL certificate and being listening on an HTTPS route instead, simply copy the certificate to the `ssl` subfolder as `server.key` and the private key file as `server.key`.
+To have the SOSSData server automatically recognize an SSL certificate and being listening on an HTTPS route instead, simply copy the certificate to the `ssl` subfolder as `server.key` and the private key file as `server.key`.

 So you should end up with: